101 Unhealthiest Habits on the Planet

 On the subject of stressing the heart — holding onto old hurts, slights and frustrations can increase chronic stress, which experts agree is bad for the body, including the cardiovascular system and immunity.

-The Remedy Rx: Make an active decision to release past grudges.
+The Rx: Make an active decision to release past grudges.
 If you're having trouble, it might be time to consult a professional.

 You're Overconsuming Protein